RobotLocomotion/drake/doc/_pages/from_source.md

 ⁽³⁾ Drake features that perform image rendering (e.g., camera simulation) require a working display server.
-Most personal computers will have this already built in, but some cloud or docker environments may not.
+Most personal computers will have this already built in, but some cloud or docker environments may require extra setup steps.

 ⁽⁴⁾ Drake requires a compiler running in C++17 or C++20 mode.